-I am talking about supporting children’s work, discipline, giving lessons, setting up the environment, etc. This means that now homeschooling using Montessori method my own three-year-old child comes naturally.
+I am talking about supporting children’s work, discipline, giving lessons, setting up the environment, etc. This means that now homeschooling using the Montessori method my own three-year-old child comes naturally.
 I have to say I am quite pleased with the results I see in my child.
 This is why I decided to write this post – to help you deal with issues that may arise during the times when you introduce your child to the world of Montessori materials.

-First of all, I would like to say; you have my uttermost respect.
+First of all, I would like to say; that you have my uttermost respect.
 I can imagine how many frustrating moments you have gone through in the process.
 The apparent difference between teaching children in the classroom and at home is when you are a parent teaching your child to grade cylinders from thickest to thinnest you have million other things going through your mind, whereas when you are teaching in the classroom setting you to leave all concerns behind the door.
-On the other hand, homeschooling allows parents to be more flexible with their time.
-So I would like to share with you a few tips towards successful homeschooling based on my experience in the classroom and at home.
-I will mainly focus on so-called three-hour work cycle – how to make working with Montessori materials more effective and enjoyable.

-they will need you to give them a lesson on every material and establish clear expectations – placing work back on the shelf, using a mat when working on the floor, learning to interrupt, follow instructions, etc. It will take time and lots of patience.
+* Even though the Montessori method is all about individual work and concentration, be ready to work very closely with your child.
+For them to be able to work independently, they will need you to give them a lesson on every material and establish clear expectations – placing work back on the shelf, using a mat when working on the floor, learning to interrupt, follow instructions, etc. It will take time and lots of patience.

-* I found that consistency in routine is a key.
-Find routine that works for you and fits your schedule.
+* I found that consistency in routine is key.
+Find a routine that works for you and fits your schedule.
 The most effective time to learn new skills and gain new knowledge is after morning tea – from about 9 am.
 You may find that at the age of three children may not need three hours every day.

 * When starting your learning time, allow children to choose their activity first.
-If there are materials that you would like to present which they do not gravitate towards yet, offer them a choice between two you have in mind.
+If there are materials that you would like to present that they do not gravitate towards yet, offer them a choice between the two you have in mind.
 For example, you may say: “You worked hard with the trinomial cube today, now it’s time to work with the number rods or moveable alphabet, which do you prefer”.

 * Set them up for success.
 During the presentation make sure they are sitting properly at the table – legs down and hands on their lap, or with legs crossed and hands in their lap when working on the floor.

 * Always ask this question after finishing your demonstration: ” Did you enjoy working with …?”
-If the child says “yes” – tell that he or she is welcome to work with … any time they like.
+If the child says “yes” – tell them that he or she is welcome to work with … any time they like.

 * Lost concentration – time to move on.
 Once the child lost interest and seems to be getting distracted – time to pack their work away and move on to choose a different activity.